MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 ### 17. Bias Awareness

 - Avoid confirmation bias, sunk cost fallacy, and overconfidence.
+- When encountering failures, prioritize thorough reading and understanding before making assumptions or proceeding with fixes.
 - Regularly re-evaluate assumptions.
 - Seek disconfirming evidence.

 ### 18. Decision-Making Under Uncertainty

 - Accept that not all answers are perfect.
-- Choose the best option given available data.
+- Choose the best option given available data, but always verify through understanding, especially after failures.
 - Revisit decisions as new data emerges.

 ### 19. Collaboration & Humility